mssch/kismatic/docs/PACKAGES.md

 Each Kismatic package will also have many transitive dependencies.
 To be able to install nodes fully disconnected from the internet, you will need to synchronize your repo with these packages' repos as well.

-Dependencies do change over time and as such they are not listed here.
+Dependencies and their versions will change over time and as such they are not listed here.
 Instead, they can be derived from any machine that is integrated with our repos using the commands linked below.

+To help ensure you've correctly synchronized your repo, you can attempt to a test cluster with 1 node of each role.
+The Kismatic inspector will check your packages to be sure they installed correctly and will alert if any of them are missing.

 Changes to dependencies should be called out in the notes that accompany a release.

 ## yum